A Program Designed for Maximum Flexibiity

 Learning at Work

 Learn to master new material efficiently so that you can adapt and succeed as job requirements change.

 As less-skilled job opportunities disappear due to automation, 'middle-skills' roles remain critical — and, according to employers, are increasingly hard to fill.
 By combining foundational business skills with industry-specific certificate courses, the Foundry College Business Management Major prepares students to excel in a middle-skills management job.

 Analyzing and Conveying Information in Business

 This course provides a background in common types of business analyses, factors to consider when making decisions in a business context, and how to present decisions and arguments effectively.
 You'll learn to prepare business speeches and presentations, and practice writing effective memos and reports.

 Students choose an industry credential pathway and complete foundational coursework specific to that credential.
 In addition, they develop a clear understanding of the industry’s context, opportunities, and challenges, and become familiar with the credential requirements and relevant future-proof roles.

 Navigating Change at Work

-Students learn to recognize and address common challenges that arise in the workplace.
-They learn about practical ethics, discuss common business and leadership principles, and explore strategies for working effectively within different types of organizational structures.
+Learn to recognize and address common challenges that arise in the workplace.
+You'll learn about practical ethics, discuss common business and leadership principles, and explore strategies for working effectively within different types of organizational structures.

 Building on their foundational credential coursework, students continue to build skills and knowledge as they work toward fulfilling the third-party credential requirements.
 At the conclusion of this course, students will complete a recognized, in-demand credential that will help them secure a rewarding and automation-resistant job.